vorakl/vorakl.github.io/src/content/articles/algorithm.rst

 well-accepted definition.
 But, it's not a unique situation!
 Take mathematics, for example.
-Although there are plenty of different "definitions" that can be found in the literature, they all are just oversimplified attempts to explain what an algorithm realy means.
+Although there are plenty of different "definitions" that can be found in the literature, they all are just oversimplified attempts to explain what an algorithm really means.

 |